 Dr. Bailey recommends a healthy daily dose of beans in her Alkaline Mediterranean Food Guide.

-It all means we have to find a way to love beans because they really are that good for us.
-They are packed with protein, fiber and nutrients.
+Beans are so good for us that we want to find a way to love beans and ease our gut into digesting them without complaint because they really are an idea protein-rich superfood.
+Yep, beans are packed with protein, fiber and nutrients.
 See what Dr Bailey has to say about beans by clicking here to download Dr. Bailey's Food Guide for FREE after I teach you how to make a pot of beans you will love.

 How do we turn beans into an easy to digest, high protein, plant-based diet comfort food?